Removing the microSD card

 3. Download BlackVue Viewer from www.blackvue.com > Support > Downloads and install it on your computer.

 4. Run BlackVue Viewer.
-Select SD Card Viewer in the launcher page.
-Then Select SD Card Viewer in the launcher page.
+Select SD Card Viewer on the launcher page.
+Then Select SD Card Viewer on the launcher page.

 5. To play, select a video and click on the play button or double click the selected video.